codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 ### 1. Pay-as-you-go

-For teams, all build minutes using macOS M1 standard VM, macOS Intel VM, Linux standard VM, and Linux premium VM are charged at the rates shown below.
+For teams, all build minutes using macOS M1 VM, macOS Intel VM, and Linux VM are charged at the rates shown below.

 Each extra build concurrency allows running an additional build in parallel.
-For example, adding two extra build concurrencies allow running a total of three builds in parallel.
+For example, adding two extra build concurrencies allows running a total of three builds in parallel.

 You can **add additional concurrencies** in the Codemagic web app by clicking 'Billing' in the left-hand menu and then clicking on your Team name.
 In the 'Billing Overview' you should click 'update' in the Build concurrency section and select the number of concurrencies you wish to add to your Team.